karlpatrickespiritu/args-checker-js/README.md

 }
 ```

-### What args-checker aims to solve
+# What args-checker aims to solve
----
-But, wouldn't it be cool if javascript did have strict typing?
+Wouldn't it be cool if javascript did support strict typing?
 Say, something like this:
 ```javascript
 function someFunc(String name, Object history, Function callback) {
     // do something...